OpenWiFi Gateway (OWGW)

 alt text

 What this entry does is overrides any DNS for "openwifi.wlan.local", so that if I am behind this system and point my browser to the FQDN it will resolve to 192.168.5.9 and allow me to access the controller.
-This is important without this we will not be able to login to the controller as we will see in a future step.

 Now we must start the installation process on the VM, navigate to Servcies::Virtualization.
 The openwifi Virtual Machine has a commands link to the righthand side, select start from the list.
 This will turn on the machine and begin the installation process.